-Breadth/GE Requirement (minimum of 42 quarter or 28 semester units):
+Minimum of 42 quarter or 28 semester units:

-- English Language Communication (e.g., English composition, writing, communication) – 9 quarter (6 semester) units with at least one lower‐division course in English composition or writing with a grade of “C” or better
+- Oral & Written Communication (9 quarter or 6 semester units with at least one course in English Composition with a grade of “C” or better)

 - Educational Foundations (INT 302) to be taken first term